 From history buffs to foodies, the City of Albany offers something for everyone!
 Plan a day trip to the City of Albany filled with stops at heritage sites, must-see attractions, restaurants, shops and more.
 Keep reading for a day trip itinerary for the City of Albany.

 Jumpstart your day trip in the City of Albany with a stop at Cider Belly Doughnuts.
-Located in the heart of downtown Albany, the doughnut shop serves up fresh and delicious apple cider-based doughnuts with unique toppings, glazes, drizzles and fillings.
+The doughnut shop serves up fresh and delicious apple cider-based doughnuts with unique toppings, glazes, drizzles and fillings.
 Cider Belly is an Albany staple, so it is the perfect stop to kick off your City of Albany day trip.

 After lunch, explore one of the newest attractions in the City of Albany!
 Hop on the Albany Skyway at the entrance right next to the Olde English Pub.
 The Albany Skyway is an elevated park and pedestrian bridge that connects downtown Albany to the Corning Preserve and Hudson Riverfront.
 Venture across the attraction to marvel at sweeping views of the Albany Skyline.
 Once you arrive at the Corning Preserve, relax on a bench and soak up scenic views of the Hudson River.
 Follow the path at the Corning Preserve all the way to Jennings Landing.
 Then venture across the Hudson Riverway Pedestrian Bridge back into downtown Albany.